Blog

 How does this type of vise integrate with a zero-point clamping system?

-They are designed to work together perfectly.
-The 5-axis vise is typically mounted onto a base plate, which then mounts directly to the machine table via a zero-point system (like our NextasTech zero-point plates).
-This allows you to swap the *entire vise setup* in seconds with guaranteed ±0.002mm repeatability, further reducing setup time for completely different jobs.
+They work together perfectly.
+The 5-axis vise is typically mounted onto a base plate, which then mounts directly to the machine table via a zero-point system (like our Nextas zero-point plates).
+This lets you swap the entire vise setup in seconds, while the zero-point datum interface provides highly repeatable positioning for completely different jobs.